Hydrocortisone aceponate

 Hydrocortisone aceponate is a veterinary corticosteroid that is used in form of creams for the treatment of various dermatoses (skin conditions).
 It is an ester of hydrocortisone (cortisol) with acetic acid and propionic acid.

-Medical Uses
+Medical uses

 Hydrocortisone aceponate is typically used for skin conditions in veterinary practices for dogs.
 In this instance, it can be used on acute otitis externa, a bacterial infection causing inflammation of the ear canal, as well as a treatment for itchy skin caused by allergies.
 Additionally, hydrocortisone aceponate can be used to treat hormonal disorders and immune and allergic disorders.
 The main use for hydrocortisone aceponate is for atopic skin conditions and acute ear infections.
 It is shown to help with skin lesions and inflammation that respond to corticosteroids but may have been resistant to other treatments.
-There have been many double-blind tests to see if the benefit-risk ratio is high enough to be useful.
-It has been approved for veterinary use in Europe for these uses.
+It has been approved for veterinary use in the European Union.

-Cortavance

-Cortavance is the trade name for a veterinary drug used to treat inflamed, itchy skin, typically caused by allergies.
-Additionally, a small study showed that the drug could be used to treat atopic dermatitis, with the results showing improvements in lesions and dryness.
-The only active ingredient in Cortavance is hydrocortisone aceponate, which acts to reduce inflammation.
-Since this is the only active ingredient, Cortavance can be used to study the pharmacological effects and benefits of hydrocortisone aceponate.